-The Route List Page displays all the routes currently stored in memory, along with a descriptive name for each route.
+The GPSMAP 192C Route List page displays all the routes currently stored in memory, along with a descriptive name for each route.
 When a route has been created, it can be activated and used for navigation with the NAV key.
 A route can be followed in the same sequence as it was originally created, or you can invert the route and navigate from the end waypoint back to the beginning waypoint.
 From the Route list menu, you can choose New Route (page 17), Copy Route, Delete Route, or Delete All.

-To start a route with the NAV key:
+To activate a route with the NAV key:

 - From any page, press NAV, using the ROCKER, highlight Follow Route, and press ENTER.
-If you highlight a route from the Route List or Route Review Page, and press NAV.
-The window automatically shows Follow <the route name>. - Highlight the route you want to navigate, and press ENTER. - Choose Activate or Invert and Activate, and press ENTER.
+If you highlight a route from the Route List or Route Review page, and press NAV.
+The window automatically displays, Follow <the route name>. - Highlight the route you want to navigate and press ENTER. - 3.
+Choose Activate or Invert and Activate and press ENTER.
 Activate uses the route as is.
-Invert and Activate reverses and starts the route.
+Invert and Activate reverses the route, then activates.